wondasom/clue-user-survey/README.md

 ### The website should

 - [x] be single page application
-- [x] follow mobile-first approach
+- [x] follow the mobile-first approach
 - [x] have responsive design
 - [x] have minimum clicks
 - [x] display interview results with visual presentations